Famous Same-Sex Couples

 David Webster (architect)

 Larry co-produced and co-wrote the film “Here We Go Round the Mulberry Bush.”
 He produced and wrote the screenplay for “Women in Love.”
 He wrote the plays “The Normal Heart,” “The Destiny of Me,” “Just Say No, A Play about a Farce,” and the novel “Faggots.”
 Larry co-founded Gay Men’s Health Crisis, ACT-UP, and founded the Treatment Data Project.
-David and Larry first met in 1977, when they were in a 3-4 year relationship, however, it did not work.
+David and Larry first met in 1977, when they were in a 3-4 year relationship at that time.
+As of July 2013, they plan on getting legally married.

 Alistair McCartney (?)